readthedocs/readthedocs.org/docs/user/guides/custom-domains.rst

 but might take up to one hour.
 See `SSL certificate issue delays`_ for more troubleshooting options.

+To see if your DNS change has propagated, you can use a tool like ``dig`` to inspect your domain from your command line.
 As an example, our blog's DNS record looks like this:

 .. prompt:: bash $, auto